izb/grunt-consolidate-css/README.md

     <link rel="stylesheet" type="text/css" href="file1,file2,subdir$file2.min.css">

 with all the files consolidated and minified using YUICompressor.

+## Options
+- 'min': Toggles minification of the CSS.
+It's true by default and if off, then the files will only be concatenated.
+- 'yuijarpath': YUICompressor 2.4.7 comes build-in, but pass a jar of your own here to override it.

 ## Release History
 0.0.1 - Initial attempt